Table of Contents

 Lap Steel Guitar

 It can be played on your lap, with the strings facing up, plucked or strummed with a pick.
 And the pitch altered by sliding a steel bar, or slide, along the strings.
-That’s the essence of a lap steel guitar.
+That’s the idea of a lap steel guitar.

-On the other hand, a Hawaiian pedal steel guitar is a complex instrument, having legs, knee levers, and foot pedals that alter the pitch of certain strings.
+A Hawaiian pedal steel guitar is a complex instrument, having legs, knee levers, and foot pedals that alter the pitch of certain strings.
 These additions add a layer of complexity that opens up new sound possibilities.

 Playing a pedal steel guitar requires a certain level of finesse, as you’re coordinating both hands, both feet, and even your knees!